Allodi-Lab/KHynes_3Dpipeline/README.md

 visualize_neurons.py
 ```

-The segmentation masks provided the spatial reference required to associate synaptic puncta with individual neurons.

 ---

-# 4. Synapse-to-Neuron Matching
+# 6. Synapse-to-Neuron Matching

+Synapse detection provides the location of each detected synaptic punctum, while neuron segmentation provides the location of each neuron.

-The synapse-to-neuron matching stage linked detected synaptic puncta to individual segmented neurons.
+The matching stage combines these two datasets.

-This was a key step in the pipeline because synapse detection initially produces a set of detected puncta but does not directly provide a neuron-level measurement.

-The matching workflow:
+The process:

-1. Loaded the neuron segmentation mask.
+1. Loads the neuron segmentation mask.
-2. Identified individual neuron labels.
+2. Identifies individual neuron labels.
-3. Loaded detected synapse coordinates.
+3. Loads detected synapse coordinates.
-4. Compared synapse locations with the neuron segmentation.
+4. Compares synapse locations with the neuron segmentation.
-5. Assigned detected synapses to neurons according to their spatial relationship.
+5. Assigns detected synapses to neurons.
-6. Counted the matched synapses for each neuron.
+6. Counts the assigned synapses for each neuron.
-7. Saved the resulting per-neuron measurements.
+7. Saves the resulting measurements.

 Relevant scripts include: